Support & Community

 A medical association that represents physicians practicing comprehensive pain medicine.
 The mission of AAPM is to advance and promote the full spectrum of multidisciplinary pain care, education, advocacy, and research to improve function and quality of life for people living with pain.
 They offer on-demand education courses and seminars on the latest developments in the science of pain.

-Visit site >American Society for Pain Management Nursing
+American Society for Pain Management Nursing (ASPMN)

 An organization dedicated to advancing and promoting optimal nursing care for people affected by pain by promoting best nursing practices.
 They also provide the PCSS (Providers Clinical Support System) Educational Webinar Series, which includes comprehensive courses, webinars, and videos concerning pain management and prescription treatments.

-Visit site >CO*RE (Collaborative for REMS Education)
+CO*RE (Collaborative for REMS Education)

 A nonprofit organization that provides training and technical assistance to communities and clinicians addressing prescription medication issues.
 They offer programs like Project Pill Drop, a community-based medication-disposal program, and Lazarus Recovery Services, a peer-guided recovery-support program for those with substance use disorders.

-Visit site >Pain Care Meetings, Conferences, and Events
+Pain Care Meetings, Conferences, and Events

 Pain Research Forum